Hospital Discharge Planning: A Guide for Families and Caregivers

 - Does the pharmacy provide special services such as home delivery, online refills, or medication review and counseling?

-- What health professionals will my family member need to see?
+- What health professionals will my friend or family member need to see?

 - Have these appointments been made?
 If not, whom should I call to make these appointments?